Why Venture-Backed Companies Struggle with Content Marketing

 The trend here is obvious: These people have deep experience—and that helped them scale sustainable operations.

-3. Measure content is a way that incentivizes sustainable growth.
+3. Measure content in a way that incentivizes sustainable growth.

 The behavior economist and Nobel Prize winner Richard Thaler has some excellent advice for investors: watch ESPN.